Hikikomori: Global perspectives

 While hikikomori was first identified and extensively studied in Japan, the phenomenon of severe social withdrawal among adolescents and young adults is not unique to the country.
 Increasing research and media reports have identified hikikomori-like cases in various parts of the world, including other East Asian countries like South Korea, as well as in Europe (e.g., France, Italy, Spain), North America, and Australia.
+Foreign associations focused on rising awareness on the topic and help hikikomori in their own nations exist outside of Japan, an example being Hikikomori Italia in Italy.

 Tamaki Saitō, in his 2013 English edition, included a chapter on international comparisons, noting that while similar cases existed, cultural factors shaped their manifestation and societal response.
 For example, he observed that in some Western societies, prolonged withdrawal might lead to homelessness rather than confinement within the family home, due to different family structures and welfare systems.
+However, back on 12 April 2008, during an interview by Italian interviewer Claudia Pierdominici, he explicitly mentioned the presence of hikikomori in Italy, specifically in Sicily.

 Nicolas Tajan's 2021 work, Mental Health and Social Withdrawal in Contemporary Japan: Beyond the Hikikomori Spectrum, extensively explores the globalization of social isolation.
 He argues that hikikomori, while deeply embedded in the Japanese sociocultural context (such as its education system, family structures, and labor market pressures), also reflects broader trends in modern, often neoliberal, societies.
 His research includes case studies of hikikomori in France, highlighting both similarities and differences in how the condition presents and is understood.
 For instance, the trigger for withdrawal in Japan might more often be related to avoiding failure in a highly structured system, while in France, it might follow a more concrete "problem" or failure in affective or social domains.

 The debate over whether hikikomori is a "culture-bound syndrome" specific to Japan continues.
 While the DSM-5 does not include hikikomori as a distinct diagnostic category or a culture-bound syndrome, the increasing international reports suggest it may be a more universal human response to certain psychological, familial, and societal pressures, albeit one whose expression is significantly shaped by local cultural contexts.
 Factors like high academic pressure, employment insecurity, difficulties in social transitioning to adulthood, and the impact of technology on social interaction are common across many industrialized nations.
 However, the specific family dynamics, societal expectations around work and social participation, and the availability and nature of support systems differ, influencing how hikikomori manifests and is addressed globally.